Alzheimer's disease

-Alzheimer's disease (AD) is a neurodegenerative disease that usually starts slowly and progressively worsens.
-It is the cause of 60–70% of cases of dementia.
+Alzheimer's disease (AD) is a neurodegenerative disease and is the most common form of dementia, accounting for around 60–70% of cases.
 The most common early symptom is difficulty in remembering recent events.
 As the disease advances, symptoms can include problems with language, disorientation (including easily getting lost), mood swings, loss of motivation, self-neglect, and behavioral issues.
 As a person's condition declines, they often withdraw from family and society.
 Gradually, bodily functions are lost, ultimately leading to death.
-Although the speed of progression can vary, the typical life expectancy following diagnosis is three to nine years.
+Although the speed of progression can vary, the average life expectancy following diagnosis is three to twelve years.

-The cause of Alzheimer's disease is poorly understood.
+The causes of Alzheimer's disease remain poorly understood.
 There are many environmental and genetic risk factors associated with its development.
-The strongest genetic risk factor is from an allele of APOE.
-Other risk factors include a history of head injury, clinical depression, and high blood pressure.
-The disease process is largely associated with amyloid plaques, neurofibrillary tangles, and loss of neuronal connections in the brain.
-A probable diagnosis is based on the history of the illness and cognitive testing with medical imaging and blood tests to rule out other possible causes.
+The strongest genetic risk factor is from an allele of apolipoprotein E. Other risk factors include a history of head injury, clinical depression, and high blood pressure.
+The progression of the disease is largely characterised by the accumulation of malformed protein deposits in the cerebral cortex, called amyloid plaques and neurofibrillary tangles.
+These misfolded protein aggregates interfere with normal cell function, and over time lead to irreversible degeneration of neurons and loss of synaptic connections in the brain.
+A probable diagnosis is based on the history of the illness and cognitive testing, with medical imaging and blood tests to rule out other possible causes.
 Initial symptoms are often mistaken for normal brain aging.
 Examination of brain tissue is needed for a definite diagnosis, but this can only take place after death.
-Good nutrition, physical activity, and engaging socially are known to be of benefit generally in aging, and these may help in reducing the risk of cognitive decline and Alzheimer's; in 2019 clinical trials were underway to look at these possibilities.
-There are no medications or supplements that have been shown to decrease risk.

-No treatments stop or reverse its progression, though some may temporarily improve symptoms.
-Affected people increasingly rely on others for assistance, often placing a burden on the caregiver.
+No treatments can stop or reverse its progression, though some may temporarily improve symptoms.
+A healthy diet, physical activity, and social engagement are generally beneficial in aging, and may help in reducing the risk of cognitive decline and Alzheimer's.
+Affected people become increasingly reliant on others for assistance, often placing a burden on caregivers.
 The pressures can include social, psychological, physical, and economic elements.
 Exercise programs may be beneficial with respect to activities of daily living and can potentially improve outcomes.
-Behavioral problems or psychosis due to dementia are often treated with antipsychotics, but this is not usually recommended, as there is little benefit and an increased risk of early death.
+Behavioral problems or psychosis due to dementia are sometimes treated with antipsychotics, but this has an increased risk of early death.